usc-ctin583/usc-ctin583.github.io/docs/Labs/lab00.md

 In our next two class sessions, we will be learning Godot and Unreal Engine with the Perforce as our primary source control tool.

 ## Perforce
 Perforce is known for its roots with version control.
 However, Perforce as a whole does much more than create version control tools.
 Perforce is ideal for large files and binaries that have a lot of assets.
 Perforce also allows users to lock certain files which is helpful in collaborating on projects.
+Within the game industry, Perforce is the industry standard tool for version control and code-sharing at the enterprise level.
+To use it, you'll have to download the Helix Visual Client (P4V) from the Perforce website.

+**Why is Perforce the industry standard?**
+You may have used other version control software in the past, like Git or SVN.
+These are great options because they're free to use.
+In an enterprise environment, there's something much more valuable than the cost of subscription software: access to support.

+There are a couple other reasons to prefer Perforce over Git.

+* Perforce handles binary files differently than Git in ways that are especially important in game development.
+* Perforce stores version history on a central server, which means each developer only needs the latest version on their computer.

+If you need help accessing or using Perforce for class, you can email [creativetech@cinema.usc.edu](creativetech@cinema.usc.edu).

 !!! note "Download Perforce"